Creature Care Cards

 Lifespan & Size

 Bearded dragons have an average lifespan of 10-15 years.
-They grow to be 12-24 inches.
+They grow to be 16-24 inches.
+Males tend to have thicker heads and tails.

 Picture